Developers-Institute/Student-Handbook/README.md

 Cheating - giving any fraudulent response, and Plagiarism - taking and using another’s work as one’s own without proper acknowledgment; is categorised as Academic misconduct.
 Where Academic misconduct is alleged evaluation and disciplinary procedures will be followed., severe penalties will be imposed for confirmed misconduct.
 Developers Institute reserves the right to use electronic systems to detect academic misconduct.
 Students will be notified where such systems are in place.
-For further information refer to *Academic Integrity Policy*, and the *Assessment Policy*.
+For further information refer to the [*Academic Integrity Policy*]('https://github.com/Developers-Institute/Academic-Intergrity-Policy'), and the [*Assessment Policy*]('https://github.com/Developers-Institute/Assessment-Policy').

 ## Assessment Appeal Form.
 Please download the Assessment Appeal Form [here](https://github.com/Developers-Institute-Internal/Student-Concerns-Complaints-Academic-Appeals-and-Disciplinary-Policy/raw/master/Assessment%20Appeal%20Form.pdf)